111. Introduction to History

 399. Historical Method

 A study of history as a discipline.
 Classroom lecture and discussion on fundamental aspects of research and synthesis plus the history of historical writing.
 With the help of an assigned advisor, each student prepares first a prospectus and then a preliminary chapter of the eventual senior thesis in history.
 Both papers are presented to the class for comment and review in workshop format.
-Enrollment is limited to history majors.
-Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.
+Enrollment is limited to history majors in spring semester of their junior year.
+Prerequisites: HIS 111, at least one 200-level taken at the college level, and one 300 or 400-level course.

 414. Comparative Cultural Encounters

 This seminar examines interactions among native, European, and African peoples during the initial centuries of North American colonization.
 Situating the American colonies within a broader Atlantic World and offering a comparative approach, the course investigates processes of cultural conflict, exchange, adaptation, and transformation.
-Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.
+Prerequisite: HIS 111 or one 200-level history course taken at the college level required.

 473. Latin American Literature as History